Article Updated: 28 Sep 2020

 It’s been years since YouTube stopped sending “Congratulations” emails on each new video upload.
 In a recent month or so, we’ve also noticed a new puzzling trend.
 A user asks a question on our channel’s video, we post a follow-up answer with a new question, and we never hear back again from the same user.
 Granted, it does not happen with the users who are active on the platform (website, smart tv and/or mobile app), but it sure is a great indicator that something wrong is going on under the hood.

 Now, is this because of a new trend or simple user negligence?
 It seems that YouTube still sends email notifications about new comments, but only if user is not active on the platform.
 If it detects user activity (‘presence’), emails won’t be send.
-At least, we noticed/think so.
+At least, we have such impression.

 Bell notification badges are another layer of abstraction.
 Particularly, this is problematic to elderly more traditional users, who don’t fancy this new system at all.
 And, there’s a possibility many users block notifications both on an application or operating system level, to keep their piece of mind in check.
 There might be the problem – how the user can be notified, if everything except good old email is turned off?